-This AIF includes certain statements and information that constitute forward-looking information within the meaning of applicable Canadian securities laws.
-All statements in this AIF, other than statements of historical facts are forward-looking statements.
-Such forward-looking statements and forward-looking information specifically include, but are not limited to, statements that relate to Nevada Copper's plans for the Project; the impacts of the COVID-19 pandemic on the global economy and the Company, the Company's mine development, production and ramp-up plans (including as may be affected by ongoing and future technical work) and the expected timing, costs and results thereof; the potential need for additional funding; expected commencement of positive cash flow from operating activities; the ongoing exploration activities and the objectives and results thereof; and the other plans of Nevada Copper with respect to the exploration, development, construction and commercial production at the Underground Project.
+This AIF contains "forward-looking information" and "forward-looking statements" within the meaning of applicable Canadian securities laws.
+All statements in this AIF, other than statements of historical facts, are forward-looking statements.
+Such forward-looking information and forward-looking statements specifically include, but are not limited to, statements that relate to Nevada Copper's plans for its Pumpkin Hollow underground mine and milling operation and its open pit project (collectively, the "Project" or the "Pumpkin Hollow Project"), including the restart of operations at the Underground Mine (as defined below); the Company's mine development, production and ramp-up plans and activities (including as may be affected by ongoing and future technical work), and the expected timing, costs and results in respect thereof; the need for additional funding; expected commencement of positive cash flow from operating activities; the impacts of COVID-19 on the global economy and the Company; the ongoing and future exploration activities and the objectives and results thereof; and the other plans of Nevada Copper with respect to the exploration, development, construction and commercial production at the Project.

-Often, but not always, forward-looking statements and forward-looking information can be identified by the use of words such as "plans", "expects", "potential", "is expected", "anticipated", "is targeted", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates", or "believes" or the negatives thereof or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
-Forward-looking statements or information are subject to known or unknown risks, uncertainties and other factors which may cause the actual results and events to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
+Forward-looking statements and information include statements regarding the expectations and beliefs of management.
+Often, but not always, forward-looking statements and forward-looking information can be identified by the use of words such as "plans," "expects," "potential," "is expected," "anticipated," "is targeted," "budgeted," "scheduled," "estimates," "forecasts," "intends," "anticipates," or "believes," or the negatives thereof or variations of such words and phrases or statements that certain actions, events or results "may," "could," "would," "might," or "will" be taken, occur, or be achieved.
+Forward-looking statements or information should not be read as guarantees of future performance and results.
+They are subject to known and unknown risks, uncertainties, and other factors which may cause the actual results and events to be materially different from any future results, performance, or achievements expressed or implied by such forward-looking statements or information.